 There are a small but significant number of differences in the actual data for the original set of levels.

 A few of the hints have had cosmetic alterations.
 For example, the hint to level 16 (CELLBLOCKED) has been changed from "PRESS OPTION 1 TO RESTART ANY LEVEL" to "PRESS ESC TO RESTART ANY LEVEL."
 The hint to level 3 (LESSON 3) has had its references to the magnet, fire shield, and water shield replaced with magno shoes, fire boots, and flippers.
 The hint to 131 (TOTALLY UNFAIR) has been rewritten from "REMEMBER SJUM" to "REMEMBER TOTALLY FAIR", since passwords are no longer a feature of the game.
-A number of the original hints were missing the final period, and these has been fixed.
+A number of the original hints were missing the final period, and these have been fixed.
 And my favorite: the word "eighth" in the hint for level 113 (OPEN QUESTION) is finally spelled correctly.
 That fix has been a long time coming.

 In level 61 (RINK), Chip is now initially facing south, instead of initially facing north.
 No other level has Chip's initial direction modified.
 Shrug.